Quansight-Labs/free-threaded-compatibility/docs/porting.md

 programs](https://github.com/facebookincubator/ft_utils/blob/main/docs/ft_worked_examples.md#understanding-the-global-interpreter-lock-gil-and-its-impact-on-multithreaded-python-programs).
 Many
-pure Python operations are not atomic and are susceptible to race conditions, or only appear to be thread-safe in the GIL-enabled build because of details of how CPython releases the GIL in a round-robin fasion to allow threads to run.
+pure Python operations are not atomic and are susceptible to race conditions, or only appear to be thread-safe in the GIL-enabled build because of details of how CPython releases the GIL in a round-robin fashion to allow threads to run.

 ### Dealing with mutable global state